-When outside the building assemble the pupils at the assembly point.
-Check that all pupils/visitors/volunteers, etc are accounted for.
+When outside the building assemble the pupils at the assembly point, on the school playground.
+Check that all pupils/visitors/volunteers, etc. are accounted for.

-The office administrator (or in their absence the School Business Manager) must take the registers and visitors book.
+The office administrator (or in their absence the Business Manager/ Office staff) must take the registers and visitors book.

-Staff must report to the senior member of staff to confirm whether or not all of their pupils/visitors/volunteers, etc are safely out of the building.
+Staff must report to the senior member of staff to confirm whether or not all of their pupils/visitors/volunteers are safely out of the building.

-Teacher's must know the correct route for evacuating the class which they are teaching, and it is the responsibility of the Headteacher to define the route and inform all members of staff.
-They are responsible for maintaining clear access to that escape routes at all times, and for helping to maintain access to the other escape routes.
-Teachers will be responsible for evacuating volunteers or other visitors from their classrooms in times of emergencies.
+Teacher's must know the correct route for evacuating the class which they are teaching, and it is the responsibility of the Executive Headteacher to define the route and inform all members of staff.
+They are responsible for maintaining clear access to that escape route at all times, and for helping to maintain access to the other escape routes.
+Teachers will be responsible for evacuating volunteers or other visitors to their classrooms in an emergency.
+Fire escape plans are visible on walls near the exits in each room.